Decision Tree vs Random Forest | Which Is Right for You?

 Why Did Our Random Forest Model Outperform the Decision Tree?

 Random forest leverages the power of multiple decision trees.
-It does not rely on the feature importance given by a single decision tree.
+It does not rely on the importance of features given by a single decision tree.
 Let’s take a look at the feature importance given by different algorithms to different features:

-As you can clearly see in the above graph, the decision tree model gives high importance to a particular set of features.
-But the random forest chooses features randomly during the training process.
-Therefore, it does not depend highly on any specific set of features.
+As you can clearly see in the above graph, the decision tree model prioritizes a particular set of features.
+However, the random forest chooses features randomly during the training process.
+Therefore, it does not depend heavily on any specific set of features.
 This is a special characteristic of random forests over bagging trees.
-You can read more about the bagging trees classifier here.
+You can read more about the classifier for bagging trees here.

-Therefore, the random forest can generalize the data in a better way.
+Therefore, a random forest can better generalize the data.
 This randomized feature selection makes a random forest much more accurate than a decision tree.

 How to Choose Between Decision Tree & Random Forest?

-Random Forest is suitable for situations when we have a large dataset, and interpretability is not a major concern.
+Random Forest is suitable for situations with a large dataset and no major concern for interpretability.

 Decision trees are much easier to interpret and understand.
 We take multiple decision trees in a random forest and then aggregate the result.
 Since a random forest combines multiple decision trees, it becomes more difficult to interpret.
-Here’s the good news – it’s not impossible to interpret a random forest.
+Here’s the good news: interpreting a random forest is not impossible.
 Here is an article that talks about interpreting results from a random forest model:

-Also, Random Forest has a higher training time than a single decision tree.
-You should take this into consideration because as we increase the number of trees in a random forest, the time taken to train each of them also increases.
-That can often be crucial when you’re working with a tight deadline in a machine learning project.
+Also, a Random Forest has a higher training time than a single decision tree.
+You should consider this because as we increase the number of trees in a random forest, the time to train each also increases.
+That can often be crucial when working with a tight deadline in a machine learning project.

-But I will say this – despite instability and dependency on a particular set of features, decision trees are really helpful because they are easier to interpret and faster to train.
-Anyone with very little knowledge of data science/data analytics can also use decision trees to make quick data-driven decisions.
+But I will say this – despite instability and dependency on a particular set of features, decision trees are helpful because they are easier to interpret and faster to train.
+Anyone with very little knowledge of data science/data analytics can also use decision trees to make quick, data-driven decisions.

 Conclusion

 Hope by now you’ve figured out how to pick a side in the random forest vs decision tree debate.
 A decision tree is a choice collection, while a random forest is a collection of decision trees.
-It can get tricky when you’re new to machine learning, but this article has hopefully clarified to you the differences and similarities.
-Note that the random forest is a predictive modeling tool and not a descriptive one.
-The random forest has complex visualization and accurate predictions, but the decision tree has simple visualization and less accurate predictions.
+It can get tricky when you’re new to machine learning, but hopefully, this article has clarified the differences and similarities between decision tree vs random forest.
+Note that the random forest is a predictive modeling tool, not a descriptive one.
+The random forest has complex data visualization and accurate predictions, but the decision tree has simple visualization and less accurate predictions.
 The advantages of Random Forest are that it prevents overfitting and is more accurate in predictions.

 Key Takeaways

-• A decision tree is more simple and interpretable but prone to overfitting, but a random forest is complex and prevents the risk of overfitting.
+• A decision tree is simpler and more interpretable but prone to overfitting, while a random forest is complex and prevents the risk of overfitting.

-• Random forest is a more robust and generalized performance on new data, widely used in various domains such as finance, healthcare, and deep learning.
+• Random forest is more robust and generalized when performing on new data, and it is widely used in various domains such as finance, healthcare, and deep learning.

 Frequently Asked Questions